histogrammar/histogrammar-docs/tutorials/index.md

 ### Python

-  * {% include progress.html complete=0 %} [Histogrammar AWK (hgawk)](python-hgawk): pipe data from grep, sed, and awk into Histogrammar to make plots on the UNIX shell.
+  * {% include progress.html complete=0 %} [HistogrammarAWK (hgawk)](python-hgawk): pipe data from grep, sed, and awk into Histogrammar to make plots on the UNIX shell.
-  * {% include progress.html complete=100 %} [Histogrammar Watch (hgwatch)](python-hgwatch): stream aggregated data as JSON by appending to a file, a UNIX pipe, or through a socket or remote ssh connection to send interactive plots through any interface you can read as text.
+  * {% include progress.html complete=90 %} [HistogrammarWatch (hgwatch)](python-hgwatch): stream aggregated data as JSON by appending to a file, a UNIX pipe, or through a socket or remote ssh connection to send interactive plots through any interface you can read as text.